jcpsantiago/bulgogi/README.md

 * Declarative interface for calling external APIs as co-effects

 # License
-Bulgogi is shared under the MIT License.
+Bulgogi is shared under the Eclipse Public License 1.0.